varun-varun19/Recipie-Menu/README.md

-# Recipie-Menu
+Recipe Menu 🍽️
-A simple and visually appealing recipe menu website designed using HTML and basic CSS.
-This project showcases a restaurant-style menu layout, ideal for small restaurants, cafes, or personal recipe collections.
+This project is a single-page restaurant recipe menu designed using HTML and basic CSS.
+It provides a simple and elegant layout to showcase various menu items, ideal for  personal recipe collections.

+Features
+Single-Page Design: All menu items are displayed on one page for a seamless user experience.
+Organized Layout: Sections for  main courses and beverages.
+Basic CSS Styling: Includes visually appealing design elements like fonts, colors, and spacing